ImRuchiShah/Data-Analysis-Project---Maven-Toys-Sales/README.md

 **Tools Used:** Microsoft Power BI

-* End user of the Dashboard:
+**End user of the Dashboard:**
-  * Regional Sales Manager
+  Regional Sales Manager

+**Key business goals and objectives:**
+ * Increase Revenue
-**Key business goals and objectives:** o	Increase Revenue o	Minimize revenue loss due to lack of inventory.
+ * Minimize revenue loss due to lack of inventory.

+**Frequency of Dashboard review:**
+ Once a month

 **Questions to answer:**
-o	Revenue going up or down?
+ * Is Products Monthly Revenue going up or down?
-o	Main Revenue drivers?
+ * Which are main product Revenue drivers?
+ * Are there any seasonal trends in the sales data?
-o	Missing any product in stock?
+ * Are there any missing product in stock?
+How much is revenue loss due to such out of stock products?

-**Frequency of Dashboard review:** o	Once a month

 **Steps Performed:**
 - Connecting and Shaping the source date
 - Building a relational model
 - Adding calculated columns and measures
 - Designing an interactive report

-**Key Questions:**

-- Which product categories drive the biggest profits?
-Is this the same across store locations?
-- Can you find any seasonal trends or patterns in the sales data?
-- Are sales being lost with out-of-stock products at certain locations?
-- How much money is tied up in inventory at the toy stores?
-How long will it last?